thunderbird/developer-docs/add-ons/add-on-policies/thunderbird-add-on-distribution-agreement.md

 #### \(b\) Severability; No Waiver.

 If any court of law, having the jurisdiction to decide on this matter, rules that any provision of this Agreement are invalid, then that provision will be removed from this Agreement without affecting the rest of the Agreement.
 The remaining provisions of this Agreement will continue to be valid and enforceable.
-You agree that if MZLA does not exercise or enforce any legal right or remedy which is contained in this Agreement \(or which MZLA has the benefit of under any applicable law\), this will not be taken to be a formal waiver of MZLA's rights and that those rights or remedies will still be available to MZLA.
+You agree that if MZLA does not exercise or enforce any legal right or remedy which is contained in this Agreement \(or which MZLA has the benefit of under any applicable law\), this will not be taken to be a formal waiver of MZLA’s rights and that those rights or remedies will still be available to MZLA.

 Entire Agreement.
 This Agreement constitutes the whole legal agreement between You and MZLA for distribution of Add-ons, and completely supersedes any other related agreements between You and MZLA unless You have a separately negotiated and signed agreement in connection with a specific Add-on \("Custom Agreement"\), in which case the Custom Agreement controls.
 Hyperlinked documents in this Agreement, including for example, [Review Policies](review-policy-for-thunderbird-add-ons.md), are incorporated herein by reference.